UCLA – Zhejiang University Liver Cancer Center (Hangzhou, China)

 The UCLA Liver Transplant Program, led by Dr. Ronald Busuttil, has signed an agreement with the liver service of the First Affiliated Hospital of the Zhejiang University School of Medicine for academic collaborations in liver transplantation, which have included regular teleconferences, trainee exchanges, and research collaborations.

 UCLA – Zhejiang University (Hangzhou, China)

-The UCLA Department of Anesthesia has an affiliation with the Second Affiliated Hospital of the Zhejiang University School of Medicine for academic collaborations in education and research.
+The UCLA Department of Anesthesiology has a rotation and a clinical exchange program with the Second Affiliated Hospital of the Zhejiang University School of Medicine for academic collaborations in education and research.

 UCLA – Universidade Eduardo Mondlane (Maputo, Mozambique)

 UCLA originally established a surgical partnership in 2010 with Universidade Eduardo Mondlane and Hospital Central in Maputo, Mozambique to improve pediatric surgical care in a country with only one general surgeon dedicated to the care of its 10 million children.
 The partnership has led to multiple surgical training missions and several opportunities for Mozambican surgeons to receive training in pediatric surgery and participate in conferences abroad.
 Furthermore, the partnership has expanded to include other surgical specialties (including pediatric anesthesia and general surgery) and research activities.
 Hospital Central is a clinical site for medical student and general surgery residency electives.
 Partnership support has come from Mending Kids International, the Centers for Disease Control, the President’s Emergency Plan for AIDS Relief (PEPFAR), Sun West Mortgage Co., Inc., and from the generosity of other philanthropic sources.
 For more information please contact Daniel DeUgarte at firstname.lastname@example.org.